jglick/jk--/outline.md

 * Are your feature needs complex & idiosyncratic, or straightforward & common?
 * Are the plugins you use maintained well?
 If not, do you have in-house expertise?
 * Do you enjoy copying & pasting from stackoverflow.com?
+* How big can your “attack surface” be?

+## Scoreboards

+* 0: not integrated with Jenkins at all, but stable
+* 5: some special features in use, but manageable
+* 10: tight integration, but way too much baked in

 # Using Builders & Publishers Less